gc-cloud/E15P2/README.md

 ## Sources
 - All the source data for words, numbers and special characters is kept in pre-defined arrays included in data.php.
-Selection of numbers and special characters was straightforward.
+- Selection of numbers was straightforward.
+- Selection of special characters was based on the layout of my keyboard.
+To note, the array contains the html escape sequences instead of the charactes themselves.  sequences codes were obtained from [theasciicode.com](http://www.theasciicode.com.ar/ascii-control-characters/escape-ascii-code-27.html)
 The list of common english words is based on content from gravityMmonkey [github](https://gist.github.com/gravitymonkey/2406023)